ka9q/ka9q-radio/docs/ka9q-radio.md

 any unwanted SSRCs sharing an IP multicast address with the desired traffic.
 At a 24 kHz sample rate, each 16-bit mono PCM stream is 384 kb/s plus header overhead, so this can add up when many channels are active.
-This is usually OK on 1Gb/s Ethernet, but it can a problem over slower Ethernets or WiFi, especially where the base station does not do multicast-to-unicast conversion.
+This is usually OK on 1Gb/s Ethernet, but it can be a problem over slower Ethernets or WiFi, especially where the base station does not do multicast-to-unicast conversion.
 In these cases, use the Opus transcoder daemon *opusd*.